veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 ---
 ## Overview

 Veracity is an open, neutral, platform that allows services to be offered by both internal and external providers.
-There is no need for a direct affiliation with DNV GL, however there is an integration process which has mandatory requirements to ensure the quality of product and service provided.
+There is no need for a direct affiliation with DNV, however there is an integration process which has mandatory requirements to ensure the quality of product and service provided.

 To get started you need to know about:
 1. [How to integrate with our identity provider](https://developer.veracity.com/doc/identity)